 Let’s be honest for a minute, mama.
 How on earth can you plan for the future when mothering takes every ounce of everything you’ve got every. single. day.
-It’s hard enough planning meals, doing laundry, coming up with activities for vacations or managing homeschool lessons to even think about a time when they won’t be around to plan for.
-It’s difficult when you’re in the trenches, imagining a time when the nest is empty and your last child gone.
+It’s hard enough planning meals, doing laundry, coming up with activities for vacations, or managing homeschool lessons to even think about a time when they won’t be around to plan for.
+It’s difficult when you’re in the trenches, imagining a time when the nest is empty, and your last child is gone.

-So, I started volunteering at a single mom’s ministry a couple days a week.
-And I started a food blog called The Kitchen Princess, so my daughter would have all our favorite family recipes in one place since she loves to cook too.
-I wanted her to have easy access to our homemade chicken soup or chili or carrot cake recipes, whenever she needed them.
+So, I started volunteering at a single mom’s ministry a couple of days a week.
+And I started a food blog called The Kitchen Princess, so my daughter would have all our favorite family recipes in one place because she loves to cook too.
+I wanted her to have easy access to my homemade chicken soup or chili or carrot cake recipes, whenever she needed them.

 I’m convinced starting a food blog was God’s sneaky way of getting me to write.
-I always knew I could write but it wasn’t God’s time yet.
-However, a few years later after Franny got married, God actually dared me to write a book.
+I always knew I could write, but it wasn’t God’s time yet.
+However, a few years later, after Franny got married, God actually dared me to write a book.
 So I did.
-And my second book, The God Dare, released this June.
+And my second book, The God Dare, is out now.
 Go Figure!

 What they don’t tell you about the early part of the empty nest years is this: